 Copyright 2019 School Library Journal.

 An ode to self-confidence and the love between fathers and daughters by the former NFL wide receiver depicts an exuberant little girl whose dad helps her arrange her curly, coiling, wild hair into styles that allow her to be her natural, beautiful self.
 Illustrated by the award-wining artist of Little Leaders.
 Movie tie-in.
-Simultaneous eBook. - (Baker & Taylor)
+Simultaneous eBook.
+Illustrations. - (Baker & Taylor)